Consumer price index: Confusion

 The merits of the different approaches are multidimensional, including feasibility, views on the way the index should and would move in particular circumstances, and theoretical properties of the index.

 Statisticians in a country lacking a good dwelling price index (which is required for all except the rental equivalent method) will go along with a proposal to use such an index only if they can obtain the necessary additional resources that will enable them to compile one.
-Even obtaining mortgage interest rate data can be a major task in a country with a multitude of mortgage lenders and many types of mortgage.
-Dislike of the effect upon the behavior of the consumer price index arising from the adoption of some methods can be a powerful, if sometimes unprincipled, argument.
+Even obtaining mortgage interest rate data can be a major task in a country with a multitude of mortgage lenders and many types of mortgages.
+Dislike of the effect on the behavior of the consumer price index arising from the adoption of some methods can be a powerful, if sometimes unprincipled, argument.

-Dwelling prices are volatile and so, therefore, would be an index incorporating the current value of a dwelling price sub-index which, in some countries, would have a large weight under the third approach.
-Furthermore, the weight for owner-occupied dwellings could be altered considerably when reweighting was undertaken.
-(It could even become negative under the alternative cost approach if weights were estimated for a year during which house prices had been rising steeply).
+Dwelling prices are volatile, so there would be an index incorporating the current value of a dwelling price sub-index, which, in some countries, would have a large weight under the third approach.
+Furthermore, the weight for owner-occupied dwellings could be altered considerably when reweighting is undertaken.
+(It could even become negative under the alternative cost approach if weights were estimated for a year during which house prices had been rising steeply.)

 Then, there is the point that a rise in interest rates designed to halt inflation could paradoxically make inflation appear higher if current interest rates showed up in the index.
-Economists' principles are not acceptable to all; nor is insistence upon consistency between the treatment of owner-occupied dwellings and other durables.
+Economists' principles are not acceptable to all, nor is their insistence on consistency between the treatment of owner-occupied dwellings and other durables.